Peltigera: Description

-Peltigera can be distinguished from the equally large and leaf-like lichen, Nephroma, by its veined lower cortex; Nephroma, by contrast, has a smooth, unveiled lower cortex.
+Peltigera can be distinguished from the equally large and leaf-like lichen, Nephroma, by its veined lower cortex; Nephroma, by contrast, has a smooth, unveined lower cortex.

 Habitat

 Peltigera are mainly ground-dwelling, but can also be found on mosses or dead wood.
 Some species are used as forest succession indicators.

 Taxonomy

-In 1753, Linnaeus first described the species Lichen apthosus and L. caninus back when all known lichens were grouped into the genus Lichen.
-Later, in 1787, Willdenow circumscribed the genus Peltigera, and redescribed P. aphthosa and P. canina.
+In 1753, Carl Linnaeus first described the species Lichen apthosus and L. caninus back when all known lichens were grouped into the genus Lichen.
+Later, in 1787, Carl Ludwig Willdenow circumscribed the genus Peltigera, and redescribed P. aphthosa and P. canina.

 The generic name is derived from the Latin language pelta (small shield), and refers to the shield-shaped thallus in these species.
 The common name, the dog lichen, refers to the perceived resemblance of P. caninus to a dog.

 Phylogeny

 In a comparative analysis of both morphological and chemical characteristics as well as sequences of large subunit nuclear ribosomal DNA, it was shown that the genus Peltigera is monophyletic.
 Several species, such as P. canina, have been changed to a group as there appears to be several species clustered under a single name.

+Recent taxonomic work has led to the consolidation of three previously recognized aquatic Peltigera species (P. hydrothyria, P. gowardii, and P. aquatica) into a single species with three varieties.
+According to Bruce McCune and Daphne Stone (2022), while molecular analysis showed three distinct genetic clades, maintaining them as separate species proved impractical for conservation and research purposes.
+This was because P. gowardii and P. aquatica, which occur together in western North America, are indistinguishable without DNA sequencing.
+The difficulty in identifying specimens to species level effectively stalled data collection, with most specimens remaining classified only as P. hydrothyria sensu lato.
+To resolve this issue while preserving information about genetic diversity, the three taxa were reclassified as P. hydrothyria var. hydrothyria (eastern North America), P. hydrothyria var. gowardii (western), and P. hydrothyria var. aquatica (western).
+This taxonomic solution allows for practical field identification while still acknowledging the genetic differences between populations.